TheProgrammerGod/TechBlog/README.md

+<h1>TechBlog Website</h1>

 This is a blog website made using Java Servlets and JSP technologies.
-Additionally Tailwind CSS, JQuery and Ajax has been used to implement styling and some basic functionalities.
+Additionally, Tailwind CSS, JQuery, and Ajax have been used to implement styling and some basic functionalities.